Medo3G/Simple-Chat-Client-Seerver/README.md

 ![](imgs/img16.png)
 ***
-Done as a part of Digital System Design course.
+Done as a part of Introduction to Communication Networks course.